 5 Differences Between a Residential and Commercial Electrical Contractor

-Any electrician can power up a building given enough time and equipment.
-That’s what they say, anyway, until you give them the blueprints to a multi-story mall or office building.
+Any electrician can power up a building with enough time and equipment.
+That’s what they say until you give them the blueprints for a multi-story mall or office building.

-Both residential and commercial electricians are noble professions.
-Each is complex and massively important in its own way, and there’s a lot of overlap between the two.
-While commercial contractors often have to deal with larger scale projects, it’s important they have a thorough understanding of residential needs as well, because many commercial electricians take on residential projects.
+Residential and commercial electrical contractors both work on complex and important jobs, and there’s a lot of overlap between the two.
+While a commercial electrical contractor often deal with larger-scale projects, they must have a thorough understanding of residential needs because commercial electricians take on residential projects too.

-Because of all the nuances in the electrical field, specialization is a key part of the job, which is why there are so many types of electricians.
+Specialization is key because of all the nuances in the electrical field, which is why there are so many types of electricians.

 Types of Electricians